 - Tofu

-If you want a beef version, try this High-Protein Ground Beef Bowl.
+For a beef version, try this High-Protein Ground Beef Bowl.

 How to Make This Bowl Higher Protein